Azure/azure-sdk-for-js/sdk/ai/ai-inference-rest/samples/v1-beta/typescript/README.md

 urlFragment: ai-inference-typescript-beta
 ---

-# Azure OpenAI client library samples for TypeScript (Beta)
+# Azure AI Inference client library samples for TypeScript (Beta)

 These sample programs show how to use the TypeScript client libraries for Azure OpenAI in some common scenarios.